BDC Hamburger Icon

 • Voice authorization: Voice authorization is another anti-fraud tool with a small per-use fee.
 It’s rarely required, but you’re charged for each occurrence.

-• PCI noncompliance fees: PCI noncompliance is an expensive monthly fee you must pay if you fail to establish and maintain your PCI compliance.
+• PCI noncompliance fees: PCI noncompliance fees are an expensive monthly cost you must pay if you fail to establish and maintain your PCI compliance.

 • Nonsufficient funds (NSF) fees: An NSF fee is charged if you don’t have enough money in your business bank account to pay the fees you owe the processor.

-Some credit card processors also charge early account cancellation fees, club or membership fees and fees for vague “additional services” referenced in a contract.
-Watch for these fees when signing up with a credit card processor as they can increase your monthly credit card processing costs dramatically.
+Some credit card processors also charge early account cancellation fees, club or membership fees, and fees for vague “additional services” referenced in a contract.
+Watch for these fees when signing up with a credit card processor; they can increase your monthly credit card processing costs dramatically.

 PayPal credit card processing FAQs